TheFeministSoftwareFoundation/C-plus-Equality/README.md

 ***

 * **Matrices** are strongly encouraged, due to the word's etymological roots tracing back to *mother* in Latin. **Matrices** are to be ranked and sorted by their relative Privilege.
 Their relative levels of Privilege are to be revealed only if the programmer and the user are both women.
 If you are a man reading this README, **Matrices** don't have privileges and are eternally oppressed.
-Instead, consider checking your own privilege, and stop raping women.
+Instead, consider checking your own privilege.

 Resource management
 ===================